trezor/trezor-suite/docs/features/metadata.md

 # Metadata (labeling)

-Metadata is a feature which allows the user to associate persistent data with their accounts, transactions, addresses or even hidden wallets.
+Metadata is a feature that allows the user to associate persistent data with their wallets, accounts, receive addresses, and outputs.
 Trezor Suite refers to metadata as to "labeling" in the user interface.

+For non-technical introduction, see [Trezor Learn](https://trezor.io/learn/a/labels-in-trezor-suite-app).

 ## Data stores